rklymentiev/rklymentiev.com/content/authors/admin/_index.md

 ## About Me

 I am a PhD researcher in (Computational) Criminology at Ghent University.
 My research is focused on the social aspect of co-offending behavior and the underlying mechanisms of criminal network formation.
-In my work, I mainly use computational tools like Social Network Analysis and Agent-Based Modeling.
+In my work, I mainly use computational tools like Social Network Analysis and Agent-Based Modeling..

 This website is the place where I keep all my posts, demos, and lectures.
 The topics include Python/R Programming, Machine Learning, Neuroscience, Criminology, or whatever else I might be interested in at the moment.